marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 In horoscope No. 7 we find Saturn in Scorpio square to Mars.
 Saturn produces the obstruction of the blood known as hemorrhoids, and the dynamic energy of Mars causes rupture of the congested places, thus we have the painful bleeding well known to so many sufferers.
 As a secondary result constipation adds to the malady, because persons afflicted with the first named disease shrink from the added pain of the stool, and do not respond to nature's call.
 A prolonged rest seems to be the only physical means which is really effective.
 Nature however, will be very much aided by proper osteopathic manipulations, and a diet consisting principally of milk.

-ACCIDENTS TO HIPS AND ARMS
+#### <h4 id="accidents-to-hips-and-arms">ACCIDENTS TO HIPS AND ARMS</h4>

 Sagittarius rising, or in the Sixth or Twelfth House is responsible for broken bones and accidents.
 Under the chapter on the Dragon's Tail we saw how the person described in horoscope No. 6 fell upon the ice and broke her hip.
 No. 21 has even stronger indications of accidents and probably the life will end in an untoward manner.
 Sagittarius is rising, Saturn is exalted in the Midheaven exactly square to the Sun, and Neptune is elevated at the nadir also squaring the Moon; thus both luminaries are afflicted.
 As the Sun is lord of the house of death these auguries presage an untimely end.
 The only hope lies in the sextile of Jupiter to the Sun which gives hair-breadth escapes.
 This man's life has been jeopardized many times in railroad wrecks, automobile accidents, etc., but although he has thus been near the gate of death many times, the benefic ray of Jupiter has so far preserved his life and no bones have yet been broken.
 The woman described in horoscope No. 22 has not been so fortunate; her arms and legs have been accidentally broken several times, for Mars and the Moon are in Sagittarius in the Twelfth House, also in opposition to Jupiter.
 The Sun and Mercury are in the Eighth House in opposition to Neptune and these planets are square the first mentioned positions.
 Saturn, her ruler, is square to Venus so that she attracts accidents and never escapes being hurt.

-DISEASES OF THE LIMBS
+#### <h4 id="diseases-of-the-limbs">DISEASES OF THE LIMBS</h4>

 In horoscope No. 7 we find Mars in Aquarius square to Saturn, and from this affliction it is evident that there is an obstruction of the blood in the lower limbs, which produces varicose veins.
 Horoscope No. 17 shows Mars in the sign Pisces in opposition to Saturn and Jupiter.
 It is the nature of Saturn to obstruct, and his conjunction with Jupiter shows that the circulation is poor.
 Mars in Pisces produces heat, inflammation and swelling of the feet, because of the stagnated blood.
 We have already seen that the person there described is gluttonously inclined, and therefore it is no wonder that stagnation of the blood produces such painful afflictions as indicated by these configurations.
 The remedy of course if self-evident; it is moderation.

-[624]

 THIRTY-SIX EXAMPLE HOROSCOPES